 The same applies to the meta description.
 You have a little more space to work with here, but this needs to be a short blurb on what you are offering, where, why it’s awesome, etc. Think of it as a short advert for your page/service/product.

 You do have some limitations with metadata, specifically in the amount of space that you have to display it in.
 Go over the space allocation and Google will truncate your meta, cutting off words so the user can’t see it all.
 Make sure you stay within the allowed space to avoid this happening.
-For meta titles, you have 580 pixels (roughly 60 characters), and for descriptions, you have 1840 pixels (roughly 310 characters).
+For meta titles, you have 580 pixels (roughly 60 characters), and for descriptions, you have 930 pixels (roughly 155 characters) on desktop and 680 pixels (roughly 120 characters) on mobile searchs.
 To stay within the limit, you can either count characters, which is a bit of a gamble and widths can vary significantly depending on what you write (i’s take up much less space than w’s for example), or use a pixel width counter which will calculate the exact width of the text.

 Often called “schema”, “schema.org”, or “schema markup” this is a piece of code positioned on your website that provides information to spiders or bots that search engines use to crawl your website.
 This code provides the spiders with more information about your website, such as the types of products you sell, your address, reviews, etc.